Greg Gross: Houston Astros

 In 1974, Gross became the Astros' starting right fielder and leadoff hitter, playing in 156 games and batting .314.
 Gross was named The Sporting News' National League Rookie Player of the Year and finished second in the voting for National League Rookie of the Year.
 Gross also finished the season with a .393 on-base percentage, giving him one of the highest on-base percentages of any rookie since 1970.
 In 1974, Gross also set a major league record for most times caught stealing in a rookie season with 20.
 In 1975 and 1976, Gross continued to be a starting outfielder for the Astros, hitting .294 and .286, respectively.
+The 1975 season saw him reach base in 52 straight games.
+Nearly half of his hits (142) and walks (63) in the season came during the streak, which saw him collect 70 hits and 30 walks from June 25 to August 18.
+The streak tied Jimmy Wynn (1969) for the longest on-base streak in franchise history, a record that stands as of 2022.

-Chicago Cubs, Philadelphia Phillies
+Chicago Cubs

 Gross was traded from the Astros to the Cubs for Julio González at the Winter Meetings on December 8, 1976.
 In 1977, Gross hit his first major-league home run, connecting a total of five times while hitting .322 in 115 games.